kiboschool/course-industry-experience-1/src/lessons/goal-setting/destination.md

 ### What systems do you need to do well in Industry Experience?

-Unlike classes you've taken previously, industry experience is largely self-paced.
+Industry experience is largely self-paced.
 While there are deadlines along the way, YOU will need to determine what to do and when.
 Go back to your goal setting document, and answer the following questions:

-- What changes, if any, will you need to make to your physical environment to succeed?
-- What changes, if any, do you need to make to your social environment to succeed?
+#### (1) What changes, if any do you need to make to your physical or social environment?
+Do you need to better optimizie your study environment to enable you to do well in interviews?
+Should you consider working from a library or shared study space?
+Should you form a study group with peers to practice interviews, and give each other feedback?

-- What changes, if any, do you need to make to your approach?
+#### (2) What changes, if any, do you need to make to your study approach?
+Are there certain habits (e.g., procrastination) that you may need to change to secure an experience on time?
+Are there new habits (e.g., reading technical blogs) that might help you better prepare and succeed at work?

-- What strategy fits well with your personality and circumstances?
+#### (3) What search strategy fits well with your personality and circumstances?
 - What types of companies are the right fit?
 What do you enjoy or dislike?
 Though you may want to work at your dream company now, you may need to have a few years of experience and education under your belt to qualify.
 - What environment do you need to work well?
 For example, if you do not have access to a quiet and reliable working environment, you may want to prioritize opportunities that have an office over remote roles.
 - What type of work can you take on?
-For example, if you are working or in school full-time, taking on a full-time industry experience may not be realistic as you won't be available during traditional work hours.
+For example, if you are working or in school full-time, it may not be reaslitic for you to take on a full-time industry experience if you won't be available during traditional work hours.